 We’re seeing more and more female applications across the board.
 And we’re hiring women in roles previously only filled by men.
 Half of our board members are female, as is one third of the senior management team, 3 of 4 designers and one of two product managers.

-Cogent’s response to my own treatment and recovery from cancer over the last 12 months has shown just how caring, flexible and accommodating Cogent can be.
+Cogent’s response to my own treatment and recovery from cancer has shown just how caring, flexible and accommodating Cogent can be.
 When I have been able to work, people have come to my home for important meetings, I’ve had brief stints in the office, worked remotely with teams at times and worked on solo projects too.
 I’ve felt valued and my contributions respected, which has helped my own personal rehabilitation.
 Never have I felt under pressure to come back to work sooner than I was able.
 Remaining part of the team even while sick created a seamless transition back to work.

 Complex health issues can be isolating and stressful.
 Whether life throws up big hurdles like cancer or smaller ones like your kids starting school, our goal is to work with them so that everyone can relax and concentrate on getting the most out of their time with Cogent.